espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 ^^^^^

 -  The configuration changes will be saved in the NVS partition if ``AT+SYSSTORE=1``.
--  If you set Bit0 to 1, it will prompt "+QUITT" when you quit Wi-Fi :term:`Passthrough Mode`.
+-  If you set Bit0 to 1, it will prompt "+QUITT" when you quit :term:`Passthrough Mode`.
 -  If you set Bit1 to 1, it will impact the information of command :ref:`AT+CIPSTART <cmd-START>` and :ref:`AT+CIPSERVER <cmd-SERVER>`.
 It will supply "+LINK_CONN:status_type,link_id,ip_type,terminal_type,remote_ip,remote_port,local_port" instead of "XX,CONNECT".

 Example